gampleman/elm-webcomponents/README.md

 # Elm Webcomponents

-Webcomponents have become a standard technology for extending Elm on the client side.
+Web components have become a standard technology for extending Elm on the client side.
 However, there are a few pain points in implementing and maintaining proper interop, which this tool aims to solve.

-We provide a Typescript library that allows you to describe the desired interface (mostly through types) that the provided CLI tool can than generate type safe Elm bindings for.
+We provide a TypeScript library that allows you to describe the desired interface (mostly through types) that the provided CLI tool can than generate type safe Elm bindings for.
 This automates some of the tedium involved in building custom elements.

-Let's look at an example of a simple SizeObserver web component:
+Let's look at an example of a simple `SizeObserver` web component:

 ```typescript
 import { CustomElement, component, optional } from "elm-webcomponents";